leafac/leafac.com/prose/playing-the-game-with-plt-redex/pattern-matching.md

 (list (match (list (bind 'any '●))))
 ```

-In the first interaction, no names are introduced, as indicated by the empty list `'()`, and in the second interaction the name `any` is bound to the term `●`.
+In the first interaction, no names are introduced, as indicated by the empty list `'()`, and in the second interaction the name `any` is associated with the term `●` that was matched.
 This is the output in more detail:

 ```racket
 (list⁶ (match⁵ (list⁴ (bind³ 'any¹ '●²))))
 ```

 1. `any`: The name in the pattern.
-2. `●`: The term.
+2. `●`: The term that was matched by `any`.
 3. `bind`: The binding data structure representing the association between the name and the term.
 4. `list`: There might be multiple bindings in a pattern.
 5. `match`: The matching data structure representing one way to match the term with the pattern.